aeaoeae/.github/profile/README.md

 ## Hi there 👋

-Pipes up pipelines and organizes everything I come up with and creates.
+Pipes up pipelines and organizes everything xaoex apprentices and founders and friends + fam, come up with and creates.
+Us 4.

 This is everything completely, well defined, structured, with enterprise org ops.